1. Choose a topic;

 Where:

-- \(\omega\) = angular frequency, which defines the rate of oscillation.
+- \(\omega\) = angular frequency, which defines the oscillation rate.
 It is calculated by 2\(\pi\)/T, where T is the period (the time for a complete cycle);

 - \(\phi\) = initial phase or phase constant, which defines the position of the mass at t=0